ScrutiNews/proposal/Scrutinews Proposal/business-considerations.md

 This will start as a bootstrapped project for building a prototype, with any minimal funding requirements provided by those key participants with access to funds.
 The ICO will provide an allocation for ongoing funding according to a roadmap, complemented by a subscriptions and syndication based revenue model (E.g. Subscribers to the platform and feed services).

-A successful ICO will require a competent and believable team, a realistic and motivating roadmap, a well written whitepaper, a secure and properly constructed smart contract for collecting ICO funds, transparent and principled approach to governance, and an authentic voice in everything we do to create excellent public relations.
+A successful ICO will require a competent and believable team, a realistic and motivating roadmap, a well written whitepaper, a secure and properly constructed Smart Contract for collecting ICO funds, a transparent and principled approach to governance, and an authentic voice in everything we do to create excellent public relations.

 Some ICOs have raised a huge amount of funds, capitalising on the excitement and exuberance of the cryptocurrency scene.
 It's common to see ICOs reaching several $million in a very short time.